THANGADURAISELVARAJ/Base-Kotlin-DSL/README.md

    In this project i just convert gradle(groovy) to Kotlin DSL.

 ## Why?
-  We are in 2022. now everything it's Kotlin
+  We are in 2022. now everything it's Kotlin🤪

 ## Benifits